 When you open a Personal account, you can store a maximum of 1,000 grams of gold without paying any annual or monthly fees for storage.
 You are given a legal title to a portion of a one-kilo gold bar.

-In addition to the six international vaults, you can choose two vaults in the US.
+In addition to the seven international vaults, you can choose two vaults in the US.
 All purchases are fully insured.

 You can sell your gold back to the dealer whenever you want, although you might not get the same price you paid for it.